jdsdhp/farmakit_app/README.md

 # FarmaKit
-A medication guide with useful tools and functionalities.
+Cuban medication guide with some extra tools.
+It has filters to quickly find the medicine you are looking for and learn about its characteristics, advantages, applications and ways of administering.